The Very Excellent Mr. Dundee: Reception

 This new film has been summarized by Penelope DeBelle in Adelaide Now as "the latest in a long line of old man movies...
 Crocodile Dundee was 34 years ago, followed two years later by Crocodile Dundee II.
 Not even surgical uplifts and impeccable veneers can alter the fact that Hogan is now 80 years old. ...the idea of Hogan trying to revive the warmth and affection we had for his younger self seems a forlorn hope, just as casting a creaky Harrison Ford as a man living off the land seems an unnecessary stretch."

 The film mostly received negative reviews, with one and two-star reviews from ArtsHub, Screenspace, The Sydney Morning Herald and The Guardian.
 The Australian newspaper's Stephen Romei gave it one star: "The kindest comment I can make about Paul Hogan's new movie, The Very Excellent Mr Dundee, is that it includes John Cleese's worst performance ever (and, yes, I have seen Fierce Creatures from 1997)."

+Metacritic, which uses a weighted average, assigned the film a score of 24 out of 100, based on four critics, indicating "generally unfavorable" reviews.